Cryptographic Module Testing Laboratory: FIPS 140-2 in relation to the Common Criteria

 A CMTL can also be a Common Criteria (CC) Testing Laboratory (CCTL).

-The CC and FIPS 140-2 are different in the abstractness and focus of tests.
+The CC and FIPS 140-2 are different in the abstractness and focus of evaluation.
 FIPS 140-2 testing is against a defined cryptographic module and provides a suite of conformance tests to four FIPS 140 security levels.
 FIPS 140-2 describes the requirements for cryptographic modules and includes such areas as physical security, key management, self tests, roles and services, etc. The standard was initially developed in 1994 - prior to the development of the CC.
-The CC is an evaluation against a Protection Profile (PP), usually created by the user, or security target (ST).
+The CC is an evaluation against a Protection Profile (PP), or security target (ST).
 Typically, a PP covers a broad range of products.